List of EastEnders characters introduced in 1985: Chris Smith

+Mehmet Osman

-Mehmet OsmanMehmet Osman, played by Haluk Bilginer, is a recurring character appearing from 1985 to 1989.
+Mehmet Osman, played by Haluk Bilginer, is a recurring character appearing from 1985 to 1989.
 Mehmet is portrayed as a charmer, rogue and a serial womaniser.
 He was conceptualised by the creators of EastEnders, Tony Holland and Julia Smith.
 Mehmet, the brother of original character Ali Osman (Nejdet Salih), is part of a well-intentioned attempt to represent the proportion of Turkish Cypriots who had immigrated to England and settled in the East End of London.
 Holland and Smith knew that for the soap to succeed there needed to be a varied group of characters, so that several different sections of the audience had someone to identify with.
 Additionally, if the programme was to be realistic, it had to reflect the cross-section of society that actually existed in the real location.
 For these reasons, different sexes, ages, classes, religions and races were all included in the original character line-up.
 Both Holland and Smith had been at the forefront of the move towards 'integrated casting' in television and had encountered an array of ethnic diversities in the process.
 Even though the ethnic minority groups were deemed the hardest to research, Holland and Smith called upon their social contacts to relay information about their own origins and lifestyles, which they say allowed them to portray Walford's most recent immigrants more realistically.